 The white petals overlap to form a neat almost rounded perianth.
 The corona begins yellow through to pink, almost red at the tip.
 A special, late season daffodil that has the fragrance of a rose.

-Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
-It is this sunny disposition that is appealing to gardeners worldwide.
-We choose the best varieties for our Australian conditions so you are guaranteed success.
+Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Plant Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
-The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
-Space your Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise, closer for a more dramatic display.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+This depth will help protect them from heat and soil erosion, as well as providing strength for the stem.

-Once the flowering has finished you can remove the flower stem.
-Allow the foliage to remain until it has yellowed.
-This is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
+Allow the foliage to remain until it has yellowed as this is when the bulbs are gathering energy and nutrients for next year’s blooms.
 Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you don’t need much as they are not heavy feeders.
+Daffodils appreciate Potash and slow release fertiliser brands which are low in nitrogen (so you get more flowers and less foliage).
+Don’t be too heavy handed, you won’t need much as they are not heavy feeders.

 Supplied as: Bulbs